-Since their emergence some 6,000 years ago, states have been the main societal actors affecting social relations, development, and conflict (Claessen, 1978; Fukuyama, 2011; Boix, 2015).
+Since their emergence, states have been the main societal actors affecting social relations, development, and conflict (Claessen, 1978; Fukuyama, 2011; Boix, 2015).
 Understanding the emergence, evolution, and persistence of states is thus key to our understanding of human organization.
 Of particular interest are large persistent states, which have left lasting impacts on the contemporary institutional, cultural, ethno-linguistic, and religious landscape.
-In sharp contrast to the several megastates (large-scale land-based empires) that emerged and disappeared in Western Asia and Europe, the Chinese state has unified a region almost the size of Europe (see Figure A.1), which in the course of more than two millennia between 221BCE and today saw its reemergence over and over again.
-During the same period, western Eurasia hosted diverse groups of peoples, never reconstituted its largest empire, has remained home to numerous languages and religious groupings, and today struggles to build a unifying political framework.
-China's Han majority became the dominant ethnic group of a territory far exceeding their initial core region, making Mandarin the prevailing language of a fifth of the world's people.1
+In sharp contrast to the several mega-states (largescale land-based empires) that emerged and disappeared in Western Asia and Europe, the Chinese state has unified a region almost the size of Europe (see Figure A.1), which in the course of more than two millennia between 221 BCE and today saw its reemergence over and over again.1 During the same period, western Eurasia hosted diverse groups of peoples, never reconstituted its largest empire, remained home to numerous languages and religious groupings, and today struggles to build a unifying political framework.
+China's Han majority became the dominant ethnic group of a territory far exceeding their initial core region, making Mandarin the prevailing language of a fifth of the world's people.2 Even if China's "excessive" unity contributed to its relative decline after the 18th Century, as many have suggested (e.g., Landes, 1999; Scheidel, 2019), the persistence of the country's scale into its era of late-20th Century resurgence makes it a force with few rivals in the current global economic and geostrategic order.